dana-i2cat/mqnaas/examples/hello-world/README.md

 * OSGi bundle

   In order to pack and deploy a capability, it is necessary to create an OSGi bundle as a JAR file.
-It is possible to find more information of OSGi: [the basics here](http://www.osgi.org/Technology/WhatIsOSGi).
-Based on its architecture, bundles are the OSGi components made by the developers.
+It is possible to find more information on OSGi [here](http://www.osgi.org/Technology/WhatIsOSGi).
+Bundles are the OSGi components made by the developers.

-  The option chosen to build bundles in this case is using a Maven plugin called [Apache Felix Maven Bundle Plugin](http://felix.apache.org/documentation/subprojects/apache-felix-maven-bundle-plugin-bnd.html).
+  In this case the option chosen to build bundles is to use a Maven plugin called [Apache Felix Maven Bundle Plugin](http://felix.apache.org/documentation/subprojects/apache-felix-maven-bundle-plugin-bnd.html).
 It facilitates the job of building the JAR file with the OSGI bundle requisites (basically the MANIFEST headers).
-This portion of code of projects `pom.xml` file shows how plugin is used:
+This code portion of the project's `pom.xml` file shows the usage of the plugin:

   ```xml
   <project>